isabella232/epsagon-ruby/README.md

 ## Opening Issues

-If you encounter a bug with the Epsagon library for ruby, we want to hear about it.
+If you encounter a bug with the Epsagon library for Ruby, we want to hear about it.

 When opening a new issue, please provide as much information about the environment:
 * Library version, Ruby runtime version, dependencies, etc.